-Pre: ACC 201 and ACC 202 or equivalent; and BUSA 320 or equivalent.
+Pre: ACC 201 and ACC 202 or equivalent; and completion of or concurrent enrollment in BUSA 320 or equivalent.
 Introduction to the theory and practice of financial management: analysis and decision making for asset management, capital budgeting, and capital structure.
-(Cross-list BUSA 321)
+(Crosslist BUSA 321)